thecodersguilduk/wda-curriculum/lessons/source_control.md

 ## Outcomes

 At the end of this training you will be able to:
-  1. Understand this concept
+  1. Understand what source control is used for
-  1. Do this practical thing
+  1. Know what it's benefits are beyond source control
-  1. Use this tool
+  1.

 ## Learner Requirements
 Before starting this session you will need:
-  1. Previous session
-  1. Treehouse track
+  1. Create a site on github pages using Jekyll

 ## Outline
 An overview of the session should mirror slide deck
+  1. Why source control
-  1. Intro to topic
+  1. Advantages to source control
-  1. Use in real world
-      - example 1
+      - Testing
-      - example 2
+      - Peer review
+  1. Disadvantages
+      - Slow down changes
       - example 3
+  1. Intro to Git
+      - Why Git
+      - Git basics (.gitignore / .git folder)
-  1. More info
+  1. Git Workflows
+      - Gitflow
+      - Gtihubflow
+      - Feature brancing
-  1. Etc.
+  1. Pull requests

 ## Tasks
 To be completed as part of this traiing session
-  1. Link to Glitch
-  1. Link to repo on GitHub
+  1. Make a change to your partners repo []()
+  1. Review a pull request.

 ### Further Tasks
 Additional to the training session, to be completed in apprentices own time (non mandetory).